-The government-wide statements report information about the District as a whole using accounting methods similar to those used by private-sector Summary companies.
-The statement of net position includes all of the companies.
-The statement of net position includes all of the government's assets and liabilities.
+The government-wide statements report information about the District as a whole using accounting methods similar to those used by private-sector Summary The statement of net position includes all of the government's assets and liabilities.
 All of the current year's revenues and expenses are accounted for in the statement of activities regardless of when cash is received or paid.
-The two government-wide statements report the District's net position and how they have changed.
-Net position-